vishaltelangre/cowboy/README.md

 - Please use the [issue tracker](https://github.com/vishaltelangre/cowboy/issues) to report any bugs or file feature requests.

 ## Thankings
-- This project is inspired from @karan's [overflow](https://github.com/karan/slack-overflow), but is more powerful!
+- This project is inspired from @karan's [overflow](https://github.com/karan/slack-overflow), but is way more powerful!
 - Movie details are retrieved from http://www.omdbapi.com/.
 Thanks to the creator of this site.
+- Source of funny programmer's excuses: http://www.programmerexcuses.com/

 ## Copyright and License